-THE BYLAWS OF THE TEXAS CANOE RACING ASSOCIATION
+BYLAWS OF THE TEXAS CANOE & KAYAK RACING ASSOCIATION

-FAMILY MEMBERSHIP shall consist of the members of a household.
+Family Membership shall consist of the members of a household.
 The household dependents other than the parents or guardians must be less than 18 years of age as of January 1 of the membership year.
-Dependents age 18 as of January 1 of the membership year must obtain their own membership.
-Privileges include two votes per household and the right to hold office*.
+Dependents age 18 as of January 1 of the membership year must obtain their own Individual membership.
+Family Membership privileges include two votes per household and the right to hold office.*

-BUSINESS MEMBERSHIP is available to any organization and includes the privilege to advertise through T.C.R.A. publications and will include one free listing per year, if desired.
+Business Membership is available to any organization and includes the privilege to advertise through T.C.K.R.A. publications and will include one free listing per year, if desired.
 No voting privileges or rights to hold office are allowed.

 Honorary Membership Complimentary

 ARTICLE II – ELECTION OF BOARD OF DIRECTORS AND OFFICERS

 The Board of Directors shall be elected yearly as follows:

 Board elections shall be held at a meeting annually scheduled to follow the Jr. Texas Water Safari, or the closest proximate date possible.
 The exact date and time of the meeting to be determined and announced by the president with as much advance notice as possible.
 Any member wishing to be named on the ballot for the board election must submit their names or be nominated by a member prior to the start of the election.
 The president will announce when the election begins and when no further submissions or nominations will be taken.